Tiget1998/RCT3_audiofix/README.md

 ```
 cd ~ && git clone https://github.com/Tiget1998/RCT3_audiofix.git
 ```
-Find your steamapps folder where RCT3 is located.
-Usually this is located in:
+Find your steamapps/EpicGames folder where RCT3 is located.
+Usually this is located in(Steam is taken as example here):
 ```
 /home/user/.steam/steam/steamapps/common/
 ```